 Graduate study at Princeton is understood to be a full-time commitment on the part of students.
 Ordinarily during an academic year, which includes the summer, enrolled graduate student degree candidates may be absent from normal student responsibilities for up to (but no more than) ten days for reasons of illness or other personal matters.

-In addition to the ten days ordinarily available for illness or other personal matters, in academic year 2020-21 graduate students will be eligible for 14 COVID-19 days during this global health pandemic.
+In addition to the ten days ordinarily available for illness or other personal matters, graduate students will be eligible for 14 COVID-19 days during this global health pandemic.
 These COVID-19 days are intended to assist graduate students who are temporarily unable to fulfill their responsibilities either on campus or remotely, because of hardships directly related to COVID-19.
 These could range from direct health effects of COVID-19 itself to other consequences, such as childcare issues caused by school closings or the need to care for a dependent who is impacted by COVID-19.

 During such an absence, financial support otherwise in place continues.
 Depending on a graduate student’s program and year of study, normal graduate student responsibilities may include coursework, research obligations through an appointment as an assistant in research, and teaching obligations through an appointment as an assistant in instruction.
 Graduate students are expected to inform the relevant faculty who supervise their coursework, research, and/or teaching obligations about any absence that draws on COVID-19 days at the beginning of the period of absence.